-OBJECTIVE 17.4: LANDSCAPING, BUFFERING, COMMUNITY AESTHETICS, AND QUALITY OF LIFE.
-As a means for protecting and enhancing the Buckingham community's historic rural character and environmental values, developments, utilities, public services, road, and land use changes or improvements shall will provide appropriate landscaping, buffering, and community aesthetics to ensure that a rural lifestyle is preserved.
+OBJECTIVE 17.4: LANDSCAPING, BUFFERING, AND COMMUNITY AESTHETICS, AND QUALITY OF LIFE.
+As a means for protecting and enhancing the Buckingham community's historic rural character and environmental values, developments, utilities, public services, road, and land use changes or improvements shall provide appropriate landscaping, buffering, and community aesthetics to ensure that a rural lifestyle is preserved.

-Buffering requirements are located in Chapters 10 and 34 of the Land Development Code.
+Buffer requirements are located in Chapters 10 and 34 of the Land Development Code.
 The Buckingham community has no buffering requirements in excess of those found in the LDC.
 If the community would like buffering requirements specific to Buckingham then new land development regulations will need to be adopted.
+Staff has no objection to this objective.